zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/host-environment/host-environment.md

 ## Introduction
 In this lab on your host instance, you will:
-* Install Oracle Cloud Infrastructure Command Line Interface (OCI CLI)
+* Install Oracle Cloud Infrastructure Command Line Interface (Oracle Cloud Infrastructure CLI)
 * Create a Zero Downtime Migration (ZDM) group and user
 * Add directories for ZDM
 * Install and Start ZDM
 * Generate API keys
-* Create your OCI directories and configuration files under all 3 users: 'zdmuser', 'oracle', and 'opc'
+* Create your Oracle Cloud Infrastructure directories and configuration files under all 3 users: 'zdmuser', 'oracle', and 'opc'
 * Create RSA keys

 The CLI is a small-footprint tool that you can use on its own or with the Console to complete Oracle Cloud Infrastructure tasks.
 The CLI provides the same core functionality as the Console, plus additional commands.
 Some of these, such as the ability to run scripts, extend Console functionality.

-The API keys you are generating are to allow the OCI CLI you installed on your host instance to connect to your OCI user profile to run commands.
+The API keys you are generating are to allow the Oracle Cloud Infrastructure CLI you installed on your host instance to connect to your Oracle Cloud Infrastructure user profile to run commands.
 The RSA keys will allow you to SSH connect directly to 'oci' from 'zdmuser' which will be needed when running the Zero Downtime Migration.

-The reason your OCI directory is being copied to 'zdmuser', 'oracle', and 'opc' is so that each of these 3 users can utilize the OCI CLI.
+The reason your Oracle Cloud Infrastructure directory is being copied to 'zdmuser', 'oracle', and 'opc' is so that each of these 3 users can utilize the Oracle Cloud Infrastructure CLI.

 Estimate Lab Time: 20 minutes